chasebussey/public-notes/content/Using Zettelkasten to write a paper.md

 ---

-In [[How to Take Smart Notes]], Ahrens provides an 8-step process for using smart notes (or the Zettelkasten method) to produce a paper (or other piece of writing, the book just seems to be geared towards academia).
+In [[How to Take Smart Notes]], Ahrens provides an 8-step process for using smart notes (or the Zettelkasten method) to produce a paper (or other piece of writing, the book is just geared towards academia).

 4 kinds of notes are involved:
 1. Fleeting notes: the lowest-commitment artifact, these should cause no distraction and serve just to capture the thoughts in your head.
 Importantly, they should be captured into a designated inbox and processed later into a permanent note (see [[Systems for thinking must be comprehensive]])